 The day began with a welcome from Executive Director of Nursing Professional Development, Practice and Innovation Colleen West, DNP, MBA, RN, CPHQ, followed by an update on the Nursing Strategic Plan by Chief Nursing Officer and Vice President of Patient Care Services Cori Loescher, MM, BSN, RN, NEA-BC.
-Next, the group had a discussion about Shared Governance at Brigham and Women's Faulkner Hospital. even better.
+Next, the group had a discussion about Shared Governance at Brigham and Women's Faulkner Hospital. exploring best practices and ways to make the structure function This year, participants in the Fall Unit Based Council Summit also even better.